oracle/odpi/doc/src/user_guide/round_trips.rst

     * - :func:`dpiConn_changePassword()`
       - Yes
       - No relevant notes
+    * - :func:`dpiConn_clearAppContext()`
+      - No
+      - The context clear information will be sent to the database during the next call that requires a round trip to the database.
     * - :func:`dpiConn_close()`
       - Maybe
       - If the connection was acquired from a pool, a round-trip is only